Registered Psychologist · Victoria, BC

 Why It Matters

 Most therapists have broad training.
-Few have spent 15+ years building genuine depth in sexual health, trauma, and the neuroscience of change.
+Few have spent 15+ years building real depth in sexual health, trauma, and the neuroscience of change.
 Here is what that specialization means in practice.

 Sexual health is still a significant gap in most clinical training programs.
 I've spent 15 years building real depth in an area that most psychologists touched briefly in grad school.
 When you're dealing with something this personal and this underserved, that difference matters.